SeniorMars/seniormars.com/content/posts/neovim_workflow/index.md

 ```

 This is my status line.
 It shows the current mode, language, branch name, file path, git status, word count, line number, column number, file size, and file type.
 It is a lot, but I hope my documentation helps you understand what each part does.
-It is extremely minimum but provides me with all the information I need depending on my current state.
+It is extremely minimum but provides me with all the information I require depending on my current state.

 ![Status Line](status1.png)